-The goal of this project is to capture and reconstruct the visual appearance of dynamic real-world environments to enable more immersive virtual reality video experiences.
+The goal of this project is to capture and reconstruct the visual appearance of dynamic real-world environments using deep-learning techniques to enable more immersive virtual reality video experiences.

 State-of-the-art VR video approaches (e.g. Anderson et al., 2016) produce stereoscopic 360° video, which comprises separate 360° videos for the left and right eye (like 3D movies, but in 360°).
 The videos can, for example, be viewed on YouTube using a VR headset such as Google Cardboard or Daydream.
 Unfortunately, such videos only allow viewers to look in different directions, but they do not respond to any head motion such as moving left/right, forward/backwards or up/down.
 Truly immersive VR video, on the other hand, requires ‘freedom of motion’ in six degrees-of-freedom (‘6-DoF’), so that viewers see the correct views of an environment regardless of where they are (3 DoF) and where they are looking (+3 DoF).